jacebenson/cedar/docs/docs/how-to/oauth.md

 ![User details](https://user-images.githubusercontent.com/300/245922971-caaeb3ed-9231-4edf-aac5-9ea76b488824.png)

 You can take a look in the database and verify that the User and Identity were created.
-Start up the [Prisma Studio](https://www.prisma.io/studio) (which is already included with Redwood):
+Start up the [Prisma Studio](https://www.prisma.io/studio) (which is already included with Cedar):

 ```bash
 yarn rw prisma studio